Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Introduction

 As we shall see, the choice of the pairwise dissipative coupling is responsible for the unique features of our model.
 The idea is simple and yet extremely powerful, as it allows to select a single normal mode and completely suppress its decay, while all the other normal modes can be heavily damped.
 The interaction between the (driven) non-dissipative normal mode and the other dissipative modes leads to an asymptotically stable Schr\"odinger cat manifold for the non-dissipative mode, which we characterize analytically.
 Since these cat states are stabilized in a normal mode, they are indeed multi-mode superpositions delocalized over the entire array.
-We further show that the stabilization of multi-mode cat states is robust against intrinsic single-photon loss.
+We further show that the stabilization of multi-mode cat states is robust against intrinsic single-photon loss and imperfections in the dissipative coupling.
 In particular, the model featuring local two-photon loss [cf.~Fig.~\ref{scheme}b] guarantees a fast relaxation towards the asymptotic manifold, which allows for an efficient steady-state preparation of the even parity cat state from the vacuum even in the presence of intrinsic single-photon loss.
-The relaxation time is independent of system size, making the state preparation scalable.
+Multi-mode cat states can be stabilized and prepared in the Zeno limit even in the presence of imperfections in non-local dissipation, albeit with decreased fidelity as an additional decoherence channel sets in.
+The relaxation time towards the Schr\" odinger cat manifold is independent of system size, making the state preparation scalable.
 Crucially, the noise bias of multi-mode cat states exponentially increases with system size, which can be exploited for realizing a quantum memory with enhanced protection with respect to single-mode implementations.